2004 2005 2006 2007 2008 2009 2010 2011 2012

 Itís a measure of the abysmal standard of governance in Australia that the Parliament should seek to include Aborigines and Torres Strait Islanders in a

-Victorian era document to which the Victorian era convention that women are the property of men is still attached.
+Victorian era document to which the colonial convention that women are the property of men is still attached.
 If this is the best the Parliament can offer

 2 April, 2013